 Plumbing Problems

 Leaks, clogged drains, and inadequate water supply are among the most frequent plumbing complaints.
 A persistent leak can cause mold growth and structural damage; a clogged drain can create unsanitary conditions.
 Burst pipes during winter months can render a unit uninhabitable within hours, making prompt landlord response critical.
-Regular pipe maintenance and inspections can prevent many of these issues, but when problems arise, the landlord is obligated to ensure that plumbing systems remain in working order.
+Regular pipe maintenance and inspections can prevent many of these issues, but when problems arise, the landlord is obligated to ensure that plumbing systems remain in working order under Minn.
+Stat. § 504B.161 subd.
+1(2).

 Tenants should notify their landlord in writing, describe the problem, and document the condition with photographs.
 If a plumbing issue causes water damage to the tenant’s personal property, that damage may be recoverable as part of a compensation claim.
-If the landlord fails to respond within a reasonable time, tenants may withhold rent, repair the issue themselves and deduct the cost, or pursue legal action.
+If the landlord fails to respond within a reasonable time, tenants may bring a rent escrow action under Minn.
+Stat. § 504B.385, seek a court order for repair-and-deduct under Minn.
+Stat. § 504B.425(c), or pursue legal action.

 Heating and Cooling Failures